 The above picture shows visible fluorescence of a white cardboard sheet illuminated by the UV fluorescent tube visible in the picture.
 The fluorescence in the picture is much brighter that the surface of the UV bulb.
 This picture was taken without additional light sources.
 This example shows that, even with a UV-only light source, often it is necessary to use a UV-pass, visible-cut filter on the camera, in order to eliminate visible fluorescence of the subject that may overwhelm its actual UV reflectance.
 Some UV fluorescent tubes do emit also large amounts of IR.

 Some people report "seeing" UV light.
 Most of these people do not possess unusual capabilities.
 There are documented genetic traits in humans that produce minor differences in spectral response of the eye photo-pigments, and some people are indeed slightly tetra-chromatic, but they do not include UV vision.
 Instead, those who report seeing UV at improbably short wavelengths may be experiencing UV-induced fluorescence of parts of their eyes, which causes a stimulation of the retina in the visible range.
-The most common result is a perception of "haziness" in the presence of UV.
+The most common result of fluorescence of the cornea, crystalline of vitreous humor is a perception of "haziness" in the presence of UV.
+If the retina itself is fluorescing, instead, the images of bright UV sources can be sharp.
+This is especially likely in cataract patients that have had the crystalline surgically removed and are using prosthetic lenses transparent to UV.
 In other cases, reports of people "seeing" the UV output of a monochromator are simply seeing the equipment leaking radiation in the visible range.

 The eye crystalline acts as a strong UV-cut filter, and usually prevents UV damage to the retina.
 The crystalline itself, however, can be damaged by long-term UV exposure, often leading to cataracts.
 In people who have had the crystalline surgically removed (usually to restore vision in cataract patients), UV from sunlight reaches the retina almost unimpeded.
-As a result, the retina is easily damaged by UV (and perhaps even by blue light), and these persons must protect their eyes from sunlight with UV-absorbing glasses or contact lenses.
-Although less well documented, they may also need to wear UV protecting lenses when indoors in buildings with large windows.
-In my house, double-pane windows transmit about 50% of solar UV at 340 nm, and still a moderately high amount at 325 nm.
+As a result, the retina is easily damaged by UV (and perhaps even by blue and violet light), and these persons must protect their eyes from sunlight with UV-absorbing glasses or contact lenses.
+They may also need to wear UV protecting lenses when indoors in buildings with large windows.
+In my house, double-pane windows transmit about 50% of solar UV at 340 nm, and still a relatively high amount at 325 nm.

 More links to UV photography on this site: